WebOfTrustInfo/rwot2-id2020/draft-documents/protecting-digital-identities-in-developing-countries.md

 Large parts of Sub-Saharan Africa and other frontier markets are characterized by immature or dysfunctional national governance.
 Physical infrastructure is crumbling and public services are substandard or non-existent.
 In many places predatory and corrupt public officials abuse their authority and augment their salaries by extracting payments from the public.

-Political power and discourse are frequently divided by ethnic and tribal lines, rather than by ideology.
+Political power and discourse are frequently apporptioned on ethnic and tribal lines, rather than by ideology.
 This perpetuates divisive identity-driven grievance politics, clan-based thinking and short-termist behaviour to fund patronage networks.

 Despite this, mobile phone ownership and coverage is widespread.
 Well-developed telecom and internet penetration sits alongside the decaying commons.

 **Persona**

 The informal economy, where self-employed workers operate outside regular salaried employment, greatly outstrips the formal sector, comprising over 65% of employment in many African countries.
 These informal workers by definition are ‘off the grid’.
 In the absence of a functioning social contract they lack incentives to register their businesses or to pay taxes.

 Women are often the primary breadwinners despite conservative and patriarchal social structures.
 Individuals are aspirational, hard working and resilient; they want a better future for themselves and their families.

 While citizens receive a national identity number in many places, this does not equate to representation or to access to public services, as these functions often do not exist.